Terradue/app-package-training-bids23/docs/app/water-bodies-detection.md

 The application can be used in two modes:

-- take a list of Sentinel-2 STAC items references, applies the crop over the area of interest for the radiometric bands green and NIR, the normalized difference, the Ostu threshold and finaly creates a STAC catalog and items for the generated results.
+- take a list of Sentinel-2 STAC items references, applies the crop over the area of interest for the radiometric bands green and NIR, the normalized difference, the Ostu threshold and finally creates a STAC catalog and items for the generated results.

   This scenario is depicted below: